What is Central Auditory Processing Disorder (CAPD)

 to remember that these problems rarely occur in isolation.

-child who cannot suppress unwanted background sound also may not be able
+child (or adult) who cannot suppress unwanted background sound also may not be able

 to focus his eyes or track smoothly across the page for easy reading.